jebradshaw/EW309_FY23_Turret_Nucleo/README.md

  ![Schematic](https://user-images.githubusercontent.com/5246863/210096393-63ad9af6-b74b-4e90-86b4-8053dc039929.PNG)
 Electrical schematic above

-  The example program provided was done in the Arduino IDE
+  The example program provided was done in the Arduino IDE - 20221216_EW309_Turret_Nucleo_L432KC_BNO055_MotConL298_PID.ino

+  The PCB and Schematic files are also provided and were done using Express PCB Plus